Onsite: April 3 - 28, 2023

 - CPR: Two years

-18+ years old, high school diploma or equivalent, PPD (tuberculosis) test at a doctor’s office within six months of course start date, record of immunization or proof of immunity against Covid-19 (proof of vaccine), Measles, Mumps, Rubella (MMR), Hepatitis B, Varicella, and Tetanus, ability to lift 250 pounds with assistance, a copy of government-issued photo ID such as a passport, drivers license, state issued ID card, military ID, etc.
+18+ years old, high school diploma or equivalent, PPD (tuberculosis) test at a doctor’s office within six months of course start date, record of immunization or proof of immunity against Covid-19 (proof of vaccine), Measles, Mumps, Rubella (MMR), Hepatitis B, Varicella, and Tetanus, COVID 19 vaccine, ability to lift 250 pounds with assistance, a copy of government-issued photo ID such as a passport, drivers license, state issued ID card, military ID, etc.

 MINIMUM TECHNICAL REQUIREMENTS: